casangi/casadocs/docs/tasks/task_imregrid.rst

    -  a recognized directional reference frame string.
-Supported case-insensitive values are J2000', 'B1950', 'B1950_VLA', 'GALACTIC', 'HADEC', 'AZEL', 'AZELSW', 'AZELNE', 'ECLIPTIC', 'MECLIPTIC', 'TECLIPTIC', 'SUPERGAL', 'ICRS'.
-Note that the conversion between one frame and another is only possible for a subset of these reference frames ('J2000', 'B1950' , 'B1950_VLA', 'BMEAN', 'ECLIPTIC', 'GALACTIC', 'SUPERGAL', 'ICRS') and in general becomes less accurate as distance from the output image's reference pixel increases.
+Supported case-insensitive values are J2000', 'B1950', 'B1950_VLA', 'GALACTIC', 'HADEC', 'AZEL', 'AZELSW', 'AZELNE', 'ECLIPTIC', 'MECLIPTIC', 'TECLIPTIC', 'SUPERGAL'.
+Note that the conversion between one frame and another in general becomes less accurate as distance from the output image's reference pixel increases.
 After the image is regridded, any masked slices remaining along the edges of the image in the directional coordinate are cropped, so that